vincentsig/Projet_5_BLOG/README.md

     login: admin

     When you are connected with this account you can access to the backoffice directly on the application,
     there is a link in the footer "ESPACE ADMNISTRATION".
-You can now managment the users right.
+You can now managment the users rights.